-Royal FloraHolland ended 2024 with a positive result of 6 million euros after tax.
-This is shown in the annual report published in early April.
-Product sales rose 5% to 5.3 billion euros, mainly due to a higher average price for flowers (+11%).
+Royal FloraHolland concluded 2024 with a positive result of 6 million euros after tax.
+This is according to the annual report published in early April.
+Product turnover increased by 5% to 5.3 billion euros, mainly due to a higher average price for flowers (+11%).
 The number of plants sold remained stable.

-CEO Pieter Bootsma points to the further development of the digital and logistics platform as the basis for further growth.
-The cooperative is making targeted investments in day trade, growth segments and sustainability.
-As of 2026, the majority of sales must come from certified growers.
-Small-scale growers will have until July 2027 to comply.
+CEO Pieter Bootsma points to the continued development of the digital and logistical platform as the basis for further growth.
+The cooperative is investing specifically in day trading, growth segments, and sustainability.
+From 2026, the majority of turnover must come from certified growers.
+Small-scale growers have until July 2027 to comply.

 Cost savings and positive cash flow

 CFO David van Mechelen reports that the result was 23 million euros better than in 2023.
-This was due to higher commission income, cost savings and lower energy costs.
-Despite continuing losses at Floriway, the trend there is positive.
+This is due to higher commission income, cost savings, and lower energy costs.
+Despite continued losses at Floriway, the trend there is positive.
 Royal FloraHolland invested 83 million euros last year, including in making hubs more sustainable.
-The financing was partly converted to a Sustainability Linked Loan.
+The financing was partly converted into a Sustainability Linked Loan.